Vaughn24/Vaughn24/README.md

 **` Aspiring Data Scientist `**

-I am currently a 4th year college undergrad majoring in computer science.
-I study at Mapua Malayan Colleges Mindanao.
-Hoping to land a career in data.
-Working in a team has been a significant part of my experience.
+I recently graduated with a degree in Computer Science from Mapúa Malayan Colleges Mindanao, where I specialized in data science and honed my technical skills.
+Collaborating within teams has been a significant aspect of my journey, providing me with valuable experience.
 I believe I have enough work experience to prove that I am a team player and a good follower.
+On the other hand, my experience as an active member of the MMCM Computing Student Society as Honorary Council and Facilitator, demonstrate that I can also be a good leader.
 My achievements and accomplishments do not indicate that I am knowledgeable; rather, they represent my commitment to my lifelong learning journey.

 ### 🧰 Languages and Tools